 This is because different plants have varying needs when it comes to the soil.
 If your soil is acidic, you can decrease it by liming your soil.
 On the other hand, acidifying agents are added in decreasing soil pH.

 You’ll need an accurate soil pH meter to get the best results for your garden.
-That is why it is important for you to know the features and different uses of a pH meter.
+That is why it is important for you to know the features and different uses of a pH tester.
 This will help you choose which is the best soil pH meter for your gardening.

 OUR TOP 5 PICKS